-The Salvation Army bells ring at each grocery store right now as a gentle reminder that not everyone has a warm home, a loving family, a table full of food, or gifts under the tree during the holidays.
+The sound of the charity bells ring at each grocery store right now as a gentle reminder that not everyone has a warm home, a loving family, a table full of food, or gifts under the tree during the holidays.
 And many of us want to help.
 Yet with the day-to-day busyness of working, mom-ing, and trying to create holiday magic for your own family, it’s tough to figure out where exactly to give back as well.
 There are so many amazing organizations that exist, and it can also be overwhelming to choose where to spend your time.
 Here are a few ways to help narrow your focus so choice-overload doesn’t prevent you from giving back this holiday season.

 - Find an organization whose mission aligns most closely with your values.

 - Think about the type of work you want to do.
 Do you want to be hands-on or behind the scenes?
 Do you want to work with a group of people, one-on-one, or do a project by yourself?
 Do you want to learn new skills or use the skills and talents you already have?

 - Reality-check your availability to ensure you can follow through on your commitment.

 You can also do your own research to find smaller local charities that don’t have the same national recognition.
 Websites like Volunteer Match, the Neighborhood of Good, and the Volunteer Center at United Way will help you filter local volunteer opportunities based on your interests.
 Join local community pages on social media where smaller organizations often post wishlists and needs.

 Below, we’ve linked to six national organizations—and provided their mission statements—where you can volunteer your time or donate.
 If their holiday calendars are full, remember that’s a good thing.
 Consider signing up in January since most of their needs don’t end after the holidays.